-

 What do you believe will be the three most significant factors influencing M&A activity over the next 2 years?

-Accordingly, the Liechtenstein legislator decided to introduce on a permanent level more flexible provisions to enable swifter and less bureaucratic corporate decisions also for the post-pandemic times.
-Therefore, the Persons and Companies Act was adapted in an essential core area of corporate law to the new, constantly developing requirements of the digital age.
-With this amendment, hybrid and virtual meetings, as previously defined in the temporary COVID-19 regulations, have been legally established on a permanent basis.
-As a result, it is possible to hold corporate meetings also virtually and to participate in such meetings based on electronic means.
-Physical presence is no longer mandatory.
-This undoubtedly can facilitate the preparations of signings and closings for corporate transactions.
+In addition, the PCA was adapted in an essential core area of corporate law to the new and constantly developing requirements of the digital age.
+With this amendment, hybrid and virtual meetings and the incorporation of certain legal entities have been legally established on a permanent basis.
+As a result, it is now possible to hold all corporate meetings also virtually and to participate in such meetings based on electronic means.
+Moreover, physical presence is no longer required for the incorporation of limited liability companies and the resulting applications to the commercial register.
+This can undoubtedly facilitate the whole process of signings and closings for corporate transactions for these companies.
+It remains to be seen whether this form of digital incorporation will also catch on for other types of companies.

 Furthermore, Liechtenstein is a highly industrialized economy and traditionally export-oriented.
 Some Liechtenstein corporations are world market leaders in their field.
-Larger Liechtenstein industrial companies maintain successful subsidiaries abroad and therefore are regularly involved in both intragroup and extra-group M&A transactions.
+Larger Liechtenstein industrial companies maintain successful subsidiaries abroad and therefore are regularly involved in both intragroup and extragroup M&A transactions.

 It will also be interesting to see how new technological developments, especially in the field of distributed ledger technologies and smart contracts, will influence the execution and process of M&A deals.